-The marked to market rules, described earlier, do not apply to a hedging transaction.
-A transaction is a hedging transaction if all three of the following conditions are met.
+The marked to market rules, described earlier, do not apply to hedging transactions.
+A transaction is a hedging transaction if both of the following conditions are met.

-- You entered into the transaction in the normal course of your trade or business primarily to reduce the risk of: - Price changes or currency fluctuations on property you hold (or will hold), or - Interest rate or price changes, or currency fluctuations, on your current or future borrowings or obligations. - 2) The gain or loss on the transaction is treated as ordinary income or loss. - You clearly identified the transaction as being a hedging transaction before the close of the day on which you entered into it.
+- 1. You entered into the transaction in the normal course of your trade or business primarily to manage the risk of: - a.
+Price changes or currency fluctuations on ordinary property you hold (or will hold), or - b.
+Interest rate or price changes, or currency fluctuations, on your current or future borrowings or ordinary obligations. - 2.
+You clearly identified the transaction as being a hedging transaction before the close of the day on which you entered into it.

 This hedging transaction exception does not apply to transactions entered into by or for any syndicate.
 A syndicate is a partnership, S corporation, or other entity (other than a regular corporation) that allocates more than 35% of its losses to limited partners or limited entrepreneurs.
 A limited entrepreneur is a person who has an interest in an enterprise (but not as a limited partner) and who does not actively participate in its management.
-However, an interest is not considered held by a limited partner or entrepreneur if the interest holder actively participates (or did so for at least 5 full years) in the management of the entity, or is the spouse, child (including a legally adopted child), grandchild, or parent of an individual who actively participates in the management of the entity.
+However, an interest is not considered held by a limited partner or entrepreneur if the interest holder actively participates (or did so for at least 5 full years) in the management of the entity, or is the spouse, child (including a legally adopted child), grandchild, or parent of an individual who actively participates in the management of

 Hedging loss limit.
 If you are a limited partner or entrepreneur in a syndicate, the amount of a hedging loss you can claim is limited.
-A "hedging loss" is the amount by which the allowable deductions in a tax year that resulted from a hedging transaction (determined without regard to the limit) are more than the income received or accrued during the tax year from this transaction.
+A "hedging loss" is the amount by which the allowable deductions in a tax year that resulted from a hedging transaction (determined without regard to the limit) are more than the income received or accrued during the tax year from this transac-

 Any hedging loss that is allocated to you for the tax year is limited to your taxable income for that year from the trade or business in which the hedging transaction occurred.
 Ignore any hedging transaction items in determining this taxable income.
-If you have any hedging loss that is disallowed because of this limit, you can carry it over to the next tax year as a deduction based on a hedging transaction.
+If you have a hedging loss that is disallowed because of this limit, you can carry it over to the next tax year as a deduction resulting from a hedging transaction.

 If the hedging transaction relates to property other than stock or securities, the limit on hedging losses applies if the limited partner or entrepreneur is an individual.
-This limit also applies to a corporation if, at any time during the last half of the tax year, more than 50% in value of its outstanding stock is owned by five or fewer individuals.

 The limit on hedging losses does not apply to any hedging loss to the extent that it is more than all your unrecognized gains from hedging transactions at the end of the tax year that are from the trade or business in which the hedging transaction occurred.
-The term "unrecognized gain" has the same meaning as defined later under Straddles.
+The term "unrecognized gain" has the same meaning as defined under Straddles, later.

 Sale of property used in a hedge.
-Once you identify personal property as being part of a hedging transaction, you must treat gain from its sale or exchange as ordinary income, not capital gain.
+Once you identify personal property as being part of a hedging transaction, you must treat gain from its sale or exchange as ordinary income, not capital